denmanmoody/mb2021_phyloseq/README.md

 # mb2021_phyloseq
 Different methods for analyzing microbiome data in a phyloseq data format

-Here, data is in phyloseq format - "Marissa_Osyter" (Oyster spelled wrong)
+Here, data is in phyloseq format - "Rare_filtered_data.RDS"

 Description of each script: